Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Introduction

 The expected flux of GZK neutrinos at Earth from different cosmic ray models is very low \cite{AhlersMin2012} and, in combination with the low interaction cross section \cite{Gandhi1996}, leads to an interaction rate of less than 1 GZK neutrino per gigaton of matter per year.
 Therefore, large detectors, covering several hundred cubic kilometers of water equivalent matter are needed to record neutrino events in sufficient quantity to investigate their flux.

-The large attenuation length of Antarctic ice to radiofrequency waves, on the order of $\unit{1}{\kilo\meter}$ for frequencies around \unit{500}{\mega\hertz} \cite{Allison2012457}, opens the possibility to instrument detection volumes of comparable scale by utilizing coherent radio emission from neutrino induced cascades in radio transparent media; the so-called Askaran effect \cite{Askaryan1962,Askaryan1965}.
-In the interactions of high energy neutrinos with electrons or nuclear matter, electromagnetic \textbf{(EM)} cascades are produced which build up a net negative charge of roughly $20\%$ close to the shower maximum.
-This imbalance originates mainly from Compton scattering of cascade photons on atomic electrons with smaller contributions from other ionizing effects like positron annihilation with atomic electrons \cite{ZHS1992,AlvarezMuniz1997}.
+The large attenuation length of Antarctic ice to radiofrequency waves, of $\mathcal{O}(\unit{1}{\kilo\meter})$, opens the possibility to space detectors on a comparable scale and to utilize coherent radio emission from neutrino induced cascades in radio transparent media; the so-called Askaryan effect \cite{Askaryan1962,Askaryan1965}, which has been verified in various experiments \cite{AskaryanSand2001,AskaryanSalt2005,AskaryanIce2007}.
+In the interactions of high energy neutrinos with electrons or nuclear matter, electromagnetic (EM) cascades are produced which build up a net negative charge of roughly $20\%$ close to the shower maximum.
+This imbalance originates mainly from Compton scattering of cascade photons on atomic electrons.
+Smaller contributions are added by other ionizing effects such as positron annihilation with atomic electrons \cite{ZHS1992,AlvarezMuniz1997}.
 The net charge acts as a moving current and emits electromagnetic waves, which become coherent at wavelengths comparable to the lateral cascade dimensions.
 This is valid in the radio regime.
 In the case of coherent emission, the strength of the EM far field is proportional to the cascade energy.
-The Askaryan effect has been verified with photon and electron beams directed into sand, salt and ice targets \cite{AskaryanSand2001,AskaryanSalt2005,AskaryanIce2007}.
+The frequency spectrum of the Askaryan signal depends strongly on the observation angle.
+As described in \cite{ZHS1992}, the strongest signal is observed at the Cherenkov angle for frequencies around $\unit{1}{\giga\hertz}$.
+The signal distribution around this angle can be approximated by a narrow Gaussian distribution.
+At lower frequencies the signal is weaker but the angular distribution is much broader.
+This trade-off needs to be considered when designing a neutrino detector utilizing this emission.